rlipsc/polymorph/README.md

 The language is extremely portable, compiling to C, C++, ObjC, and JavaScript, along with good Python interop.
 Nim's static typing and high level abstractions can be shared across domain boundaries and interface with a huge variety of ecosystems.

 Extensibility is a core philosophy, with hygienic macros using the language in a VM to process abstract syntax trees directly.
-Nim's compile time evaluation and well supported macros make this library possible.
+Nim's compile time evaluation and well supported metaprogramming make this library possible.

 ## Polymers companion library